 • Honoring the presence of nature where its slower pace mirrors that of children’s inclinations to observe and make connections to our world

 • Involving parents in our cooperative educational philosophy

 An outdoor learning environment is directly connected to each classroom.
 In addition, our learning spaces extend into the deCordova Sculpture Park and into the woods, ponds and fields of neighboring conservation land.
 Children spend much of their day outdoors!
-Here's a sampling of our outdoor spaces.
+Take a tour of our outdoor spaces in the video below.

 Distance Educational Ties Understanding that there may come a time when a studio or our whole school may need to close, we have designed a program that supports our relationships and the children’s continued play and learning while at home.
 We always remain in conversation with families about their child’s experience and needs.
 We will remain consistent in our approach whether our physical school is open or closed.

 In the classroom, we are continually adjusting our ways of engaging children and families based on our observations and reflections.
 This is what documentation is all about!
 The same will be true for our work at a distance.
 Our experience this past spring guides our approach for this coming year.
 We observed even the youngest children gaining comfort and capability connecting through video.
 When the need arises, we will use the following tools to help us remain in community and support our learning.
 We will choose from this menu of options always being mindful that individual families may decide not to engage online at all.

 Synchronous engagement Using technology as a tool, we will provide a variety of opportunities to connect live online with the intention to maintain and deepen relationships and enrich play on and off the screen.
 Children will have a daily opportunity to engage live with a teacher or classmates on the days your child typically attends school. • One-on-one calls with a teacher • Small group gatherings • Whole group gatherings • Music & Movement with Studio teachers